JotaGalera/APIShop/README.md

+# APIShop

-This little API is created using:
+This little API has been created using:

 - Python + Flask

+And its deployed on Heroku as [APIShopUI](https://api-shop-ui.herokuapp.com/)

+### Routes:

+- Get products: /products/
+- Get image: /products/images/?name=xxx

-Its purpose is to feed to [ShopUI](https://github.com/JotaGalera/ShopUI) with data
+Its purpose is to feed to [ShopUI](https://github.com/JotaGalera/ShopUI) app with data